ChrisDeng21/daily-record/docker/Run_OpenBMC_Test_Automation_In_Docker_Container.md

 ---

 ### Test
-Use two terminals to open the same Docker container — one for running the emulator and the other for executing automated tests.
+We use two terminals to access the **same Docker container** — one for running the emulator (QEMU), and the other for executing automated tests (openbmc-test-automation).

+The reasons for this design are as follows:

+- QEMU uses localhost port forwarding to provide virtual BMC services.
+The test tools must run in the same container environment to successfully connect via `localhost`.
+- All files and tools reside within the same directory structure.
+Running everything inside a single container avoids issues related to incorrect paths or file synchronization.

+Running all steps in the same container helps avoid the following issues:

+- The complexity of configuring cross-container networking and communication
+- The need to expose additional ports or configure a Docker bridge network

 #### Terminal 1：qemu-system-arm